 I can’t even begin to tell you how many times I’ve gotten into a conversation about privacy, only to have the other person say “I have nothing to hide, so let them spy on me.”
 I don’t even bother arguing with them anymore, and usually just smile and nod as if I’m agreeing with them so they will just stop talking.

 If you are one of those people, don’t bother reading this web page.
 There is nothing here for you.
 For those that do care, and know that way too much information is being collected from us by governments and tech giants, then stick around.

-Here’s the straw that broke the proverbial horse’s back, for me …
+Here’s the straw that broke the proverbial camel’s back for me …

-A few years back, I bought an ASUS RT-AC1900P because it had what I perceived to be some pretty good protection capabilities.
-They had teamed up with Trend Micro to provide content filtering, quality of services, and a few other cool features for a cheap price.
+A few years ago, I bought an ASUS RT-AC1900P because it had what I perceived to be some pretty good web surfing protection.
+ASUS had teamed up with Trend Micro to provide content filtering, quality of services, and a few other cool features for a cheap price.
 It was very easy to set up as well.
 I loved the QoS capabilities, parental controls and being able to schedule downtime for internet connected devices (kids).

 I’ll give them credit for not trying to disguise what they are doing with legalese, but I’m shocked anyone would agree to this.
 This is a cut-and-paste from their own website: